-Three of the surface water sites were those that have been monitored for a small range of basic parameters for 14 years (Figure 2).
-An additional three sites (Figure 3) were added to the programme during the 2017-2018 year, due to the then planned construction of Stage 1, in the headwaters of the 'southern ephemeral' tributary.
+Three of the surface water sites included in this programme were those that had been monitored for a small range of basic parameters for 14 years (Figure 2).
+An additional three sites (Figure 3) were added to the programme during the 2017-2018 year, due to the then planned construction of Stage 1, in the headwaters of the 'southern ephemeral' tributary, with all sites then being tested for a comprehensive range of contaminants that can be associated with discharges from landfills.
+One dry weather survey of these sites was undertaken during the year under review.